robbinch/haskell-nix/README.md

 * [`tinc`](https://github.com/sol/tinc/blob/nixpkgs/NIX.md) - this uses
-  `cabal`'s solver to select which Haskell packages to use instead of the curated Haskell package set from `nixpkgs`
+  `cabal`'s solver to select which Haskell packages to use instead of the curated Haskell package set from `nixpkgs`.
+Stack's curated package set can be used as well.
 * [`styx`](https://github.com/jyp/styx) - This tool provides a `stack`-like
   interface to managing Haskell dependencies using Nix